louiss0/astro-snippets/README.md

 - `pg` stands for page

-- `prpg` stands for pre-rendered page
+- `pr-pg` stands for pre-rendered page

 - `clt` stands for **col** **lec** **tion**